Menominee Township, Michigan

 Menominee Township is a civil township of Menominee County in the U.S. state of Michigan.
-The population was 3,939 at the 2000 census.
+The population was 3,364 at the 2020 census, down from a peak of 4,026 in 1980.
 The city of Menominee borders the southern end of the township but is administratively autonomous.

 Geography

+The township is in southern Menominee County, bordered to the south by Menominee, the county seat; to the southeast by Green Bay (Lake Michigan); and to the west, across the Menominee River, by Marinette County, Wisconsin.
+U.S. Route 41 crosses the township, leading south into Menominee and north to Stephenson, while M-35 runs along the Lake Michigan shoreline, leading northeast to Escanaba.